animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 }
 ```

 By using the provided `Configurers`, you can receive a callback to
 further customize the configuration that is enabled by the associated
 annotation at runtime, during startup.

-In addition, when the `Configurer` is declared as a bean in the Spring
+Additionally, when the `Configurer` is declared as a bean in the Spring
 container, the bean definition can take advantage of other Spring
-container features, such as property placeholders, SpEL expressions by
+container features, such as property placeholders and SpEL expressions by
-using the `@Value` annotation on factory method parameters, and so on.
+using the `@Value` annotation on factory method parameters.

 All `Configurers` provided by Spring Data for GemFire take two bits of information in
 the callback: the name of the bean created in the Spring container by